 With celiac disease, every meal is a risk.
 Gluten hides everywhere, from restaurant griddles to soy sauce and licorice.
 Since my diagnosis, I’ve identified “safe foods” I can always trust not to set off an intestine-destroying immune response: whole fruit, plain potato chips, most hot dogs, Hershey’s chocolate.
 When I’m stranded and hungry, I look for them.
 Drawing on the bright colors and abstract inedibility of David Seltzer’s Sea Salt/Lemon Sage, I made my safe foods easier to find by rendering them in an ANSI-inspired worksite safety palette.
 Use the headlamp for the full high-visibility experience.

-This sculpture appeared in ArtsWorcester’s Feast: Call and Response with the Fitchburg Art Museum.
+This sculpture appeared in ArtsWorcester’s Feast: Call and Response with the Fitchburg Art Museum and in the Fitchburg Art Museum’s Community Gallery.

 Trash Paintings (2020-ongoing)